Azure/missionlz-edge/src/scripts/stig/README.md

 First a quick explanation of the underlying technologies.
 This solution is based on the work down in the [Azure ato-toolkit](https://github.com/Azure/ato-toolkit) Git?Hub repo.
 This toolkit takes advantage of a number of technologies in and out of Azure.
 There are slight modifications to the toolkit to work within a hub disconnected environment.

-1. [Azure Desired State Configuration](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-overview) - managing vm guest configrations at scale. *Note: currently this only supports Windows machines in Azure Stack Hub*
+1. [Azure Desired State Configuration](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-overview) - managing vm guest configurations at scale. *Note: currently this only supports Windows machines in Azure Stack Hub*
 2. [PowerSTIG](https://github.com/Microsoft/PowerStig) - Tooling based on DSC tied into DISA STIG controls to allow DSC to manage setting these controls.

 Optional: